DataDog/integrations-core/riak/README.md

 ### Configuration

-1. Edit the `riak.d/conf.yaml` file, .
+1. Edit the `riak.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
 	See the [sample riak.yaml][2] for all available configuration options:

-    ```
+    ```yaml
     	init_config:

     	instances:
       		- url: http://127.0.0.1:8098/stats # or whatever your stats endpoint is
     ```

 2. [Restart the Agent][3] to start sending Riak metrics to Datadog.